Where to Eat in Northern Liberties

 Baan Thai

-Photograph courtesy of Cafe La Maude
+Photograph courtesy of Café La Maude

-Café La Maude
+Cafe La Maude

 A restaurant that offers a long list of breakfast food is probably going to be a hit, and Cafe La Maude does just that.
 Yes, this daytime spot has classic eggs Benedict and pancakes topped with strawberry and banana, but they also do pancakes stacked with baklava, both red and green shakshuka, foul moudamas topped with scrambled eggs, and lots more.
-The food skews Lebanese-French (with a BYOB policy and no reservations offered) and the more you explore the menu, that happier you’ll be.
+The food skews Lebanese-French (with a BYOB policy and no reservations offered), and the more you explore the menu, the happier you’ll be.
 816 North 4th Street.

 Jerry’s Bar